A District of Sanctuary is a place of safety and welcome for people who have fled situations of extreme danger in their own countries.

 In April 2023 Craven District Council became part of the new North Yorkshire Council but Craven District of Sanctuary continued and still covers the geographic area of the previous District Council which includes Bentham, Ingleton, Settle, Malhamdale, Upper Wharfedale, Grassington, Skipton and South Craven.

 We are grateful for the support of the previous District Councillors and the group continues to be chaired by Chris Rose.
+The core group meets approximately once a month.

 Photos from an event in Skipton library to launch the group’s Action Plan